hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * not save the given parking boy
     * return status code 400 (Bad Request)

+3. Given a ParkingBoy: {"employeeId": null} which employeeId is null

+    When POST to /parkingboys

+    Then it should

+    * not save the given parking boy
+    * return status code 400 (Bad Request)

+4. Given a ParkingBoy: {"employeeId": ""} which employeeId is a empty string

+    When POST to /parkingboys

+    Then it should

+    * not save the given parking boy
+    * return status code 400 (Bad Request)

 ### Test Case(s) for GET /parkinglots
 1. Given: Parking lots record stored in database

     When: GET to /parkinglots

-    Then: It should return status code 200 (OK) with a list containing all parking lotss in database
+    Then: It should return status code 200 (OK) with a list containing all parking lots in database
     ```JSON
     {"parkingLotId": "string", "availablePositionCount": "integer", "capacity": "integer(1-100)"}
     ```